CodingWonders/DISMTools/README.md

 ## Stay in touch

 Be sure to [follow our official subreddit](https://reddit.com/r/DISMTools) for release announcements and other cool stuff.
 Also, check out the [My Digital Life discussion](https://forums.mydigitallife.net/threads/discussion-dismtools.87263/) to know about features being worked on.

+## Contribute to the help system

+We want your help to build a great help system for DISMTools.
+If you want to contribute to it, you can read more [here](https://github.com/CodingWonders/dt_help).